zaksabeast/PokemonRNGGuides/guides/Ruby, Sapphire, and Emerald/Egg RNG.md

 The PID for the egg in Ruby/Sapphire is generated in two parts.
 You'll rng the first part when the egg is generated, and you'll rng the second part when picking up the egg.

+Egg RNG in Ruby/Sapphire can be done with both live and dead battery.

 ### Setup

 1. First deposit the Pokemon at the daycare.